Bristol Weekend Getaway Ideas (Incl. Good Food)

 Pen y Fan (Wales)

-How far from Bristol: 1.5 hour drive
+How Far—1.5 hour drive

-Also in Wales, Pen y Fan (886m.) offers you a fantastic view on a sunny day.
+Also in Wales, Pen y Fan (886m.) offers you a fantastic panoramic view on a sunny day.
 Check out my another post.

 Pen y Fan hiking.